jlerocher/type-safe-env/Readme.md

 ### 🧠 Why

-Working with `process.env` is unsafe — everything is a string, values can be missing, and bugs often appear too late in production. **type-safe-env** ensures your environment configuration is **predictable, validated, and fully typed** from the start.
+Working with `process.env` is unsafe — everything is a string, values can be missing, and bugs often appear too late in production. **ts-env** ensures your environment configuration is **predictable, validated, and fully typed** from the start.

 ---